gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Additional way to inform of group eviction.

 * Registered semantics identifier for extended scope format.

+* Extended error handling, with error type specified in some error responses.

 ## Version -08 to -09 ## {#sec-08-09}